Jeju Island, Republic of Korea

 At the Third International Conference on Small Island Developing States (September 2014; Apia, Samoa), Member States formally adopted the outcome document, entitled the Small Island Developing States Accelerated Modalities of Action (SAMOA Pathway), which contains a large section on oceans and seas.
 In September 2015, Member States adopted the 2030 Agenda for Sustainable Development, which contains SDG 14 to "Conserve and sustainably use the oceans, seas and marine resources for sustainable development".

-From 5 to 9 June 2017, a high-level United Nations Conference to Support the Implementation of Sustainable Development Goal 14: Conserve and sustainably use the oceans, seas and marine resources for sustainable development will be convened at United Nations Headquarters in New York (the Ocean Conference).
-The Conference shall adopt by consensus a concise, focused, intergovernmentally agreed declaration in the form of a "Call for Action" to support the implementation of Goal 14, a report containing the co-chairs' summaries of the partnership dialogues, and a list of voluntary commitments for the implementation of Goal 14, to be announced at the Conference.
+From 5 to 9 June 2017, a high-level United Nations Conference to Support the Implementation of Sustainable Development Goal 14: Conserve and sustainably use the oceans, seas and marine resources for sustainable development was convened at United Nations Headquarters in New York (the Ocean Conference).
+The Conference did by consensus adopt a concise, focused, intergovernmentally agreed declaration in the form of a "Call for Action" to support the implementation of Goal 14, a report containing the co-chairs' summaries of the partnership dialogues, and a list of voluntary commitments for the implementation of Goal 14, announced at the Conference.
 See further details of Ocean Conference here.

 Small island developing States (SIDS) have a strong stake in the success of the Conference, as their societies, culture and economies are inherently linked with oceans.
 Their resilience, survival and prosperity is connected to oceans.
 Healthy, productive and resilient oceans and coasts are critical for poverty eradication, access to sufficient, safe and nutritious food, livelihoods, economic development and essential ecosystem services, including carbon sequestration, and represent an important element of identity and culture for the people of SIDS.